We rise by lifting others.

 Harford's Student Intervention and Prevention (SIP) team is committed to promoting the safety, health, and well-being of the campus community by providing education, prevention, resources and intervention services for students.

-Examples of Threatening or Concerning Behavior
+Examples of Concerning Behavior

 These types of behaviors might be observed in a number of settings, such as in the classroom, at a service location or office, or during participation in an extracurricular activity.
 By reporting behaviors that are concerning, you enable the Student Intervention and Prevention team to reach out to students to intervene, provide support, and connect them with resources that can assist them before a crisis arises.